AFTER HOURS

 For Foxes, Raccoons, Skunks, Bats:

-If you the animal is a baby, put the animal in a box using heavy gloves or hold a box sideways next to the animal and scooch it into the box with a broom, shovel or stick, etc.
+If the animal is a baby, put the animal in a box using heavy gloves or hold a box sideways next to the animal and scooch it into the box with a broom, shovel or stick, etc.

 Please keep the animal in a box with a towel or dry cloth under it, keep it in a warm, dry place away from pets and children and DO NOT give it any food or water.
 You can keep them on a heating pad set to LOW, under half of whatever you are keeping them in, so that they can move if needed.